 Instructions

-- In the bowl of a stand mixer, cream the butter and sugar.
+- In the bowl of a stand mixer, cream the butter and sugar over medium speed for 2 minutes until light and fluffy.

-- Place the dough on a sheet of saran wrap and place in the fridge for at least an hour or overnight.
+- Place the dough on a sheet of Saran Wrap and put it in the fridge for at least an hour or overnight to cool.

-- Take spoonfuls of the dough and form it into balls about 1 1/4 inch in size.
-You can either leave the balls plain, or roll them in festive sprinkles or sugar crystal.
+- Take spoonfuls of the dough and form them into balls about 1 ¼ inches in size.

-- Move to a wired rack and make an indention in the middle of each cookie to flatten it slightly.
+- Use a small bottle top to make an indentation in the middle of each cookie to flatten it slightly.

-- Let cool for at least 5 minutes.
+- Let the cookies cool for at least 5 minutes.

 - Enjoy!